freeCodeCamp/chapter/CONTRIBUTING.md

 You are almost ready to make changes to files, but before that you should **always** follow these steps:

-1. Validate that you are on the _master_ branch
+1. Validate that you are on the _main_ branch

     ```sh
     git status